analysis4 min read

 The Window Is Closing

 Here's what concerns me: Illinois still has some of the best solar incentives in the country.
-The Illinois Shines REC program pays cash/finance buyers an estimated lump sum within 18 months of installation.
+The Illinois Shines REC program pays cash/finance buyers — starting June 2026, 50% as a lump sum after installation, with the remaining 50% in quarterly payments over 6 years.
 The $300/kW DG rebate is still available.
 Property taxes don't increase.
 And for income-eligible families, Solar for All provides solar at no cost with guaranteed savings on your electricity bill.

 But REC prices dropped 10% this program year.
 The federal residential tax credit expired in December 2025.
 These programs won't last forever at current levels.